 As we face the myriad challenges and changes in our world, as well as in our own lives, we are looking forward to being able to come together again and draw strength from one another.
-Our 2023 conference Coming Together and Promoting Empowerment: Building Community Through Challenge and Change is scheduled for Wednesday, March 29 - Sunday, April 2, 2023 in the beautiful city of Denver, Colorado.
+Our 2023 conference Coming Together and Promoting Empowerment: Building Community Through Challenge and Change is scheduled for Wednesday, March 29 - Sunday, April 2, 2023 in the beautiful city of Denver, Colorado at the Embassy Suites, Denver Central Park.
 Joining us as our Opening Poet will be Bobby LeFebre, Naomi Shihab Nye will be our Keynote Poet, Joy Roulier Sawyer will give our Keynote Address, and Jovan Mays will be our closing poet.

 Hotel & Room Registration: To register for your rooms at the Embassy Suites by Hilton Denver Central Park at our group rate, click here.